cizji/visit-bcm/README.md

-# Create your own Chatbot with IBM Watson
+# Create your own Chatbot with IBM Watson Assistant
 IBM Watson Assistant practical example - this code was created as an example of "How to create your own Chatbot", presentation to students of Primary school of E.Benese.
 This presentation was organized by Broadcom in Prague.

 ## Skills